Sarah Jeanne Schrauben, MD, MSCE

-Her present work includes assessing for real-time barriers to self-management health behaviors by interviewing patients with CKD and developing a patient-centered behavioral intervention that leverages mobile health technology to increase engagement in healthy behaviors.
-She will conduct its feasibility in a clinical trial.
-Dr. Schrauben is moving into the area of implementation science in order to address implementation gaps in evidence-based CKD care.
+Her present work includes assessing for real-time barriers to self-management health behaviors by interviewing patients with CKD and testing the feasibility of a patient-centered behavioral intervention that leverages mobile health technology to increase engagement in healthy behaviors.
+Dr. Schrauben is moving into the area of functional status among those with kidney disease and also implementation science in order to address implementation gaps in evidence-based CKD care.
 Her future work aims to guide the development of innovative strategies to improve clinical and patient-reported outcomes in CKD.

 Dr. Schrauben is a faculty member in the Renal-Electrolyte and Hypertension Division in the Department of Medicine.
 She is currently the principal investigator of a K23 grant funded by the National Institute of Diabetes Digestive and Kidney Diseases.
 She also serves as a coinvestigator of the Chronic Kidney Disease Biomarkers Consortium at the Scientific Data Coordinating Center at Penn.

-Chronic kidney disease, renal epidemiology, patient-centered outcomes, cardiovascular epidemiology, behavioral medicine research, adherence, implementation science
+Chronic kidney disease, functional status, renal epidemiology, biomarkers, patient-centered outcomes, cardiovascular epidemiology, behavioral medicine research, adherence, implementation science

 Survival analysis, latent class analysis, qualitative research methodologies